xlladdins/xll/docs/Excel4MacrosE-G.md

 parentheses so that Microsoft Excel does not treat the components of the references as separate arguments.

-**Tip**   To delete a data series, use the SELECT("Sn") macro function, where n is the series number, followed by the FORMULA("") macro function.
+**Tip**&nbsp;&nbsp;&nbsp;To delete a data series, use the SELECT("Sn") macro function, where n is the series number, followed by the FORMULA("") macro function.
 You can also use the CLEAR function instead of FORMULA.

 **Related Function**